skearnes/scripture-graph/README.md

 # scripture-graph

-See blog posts using this code at [Welding Links](https://welding-links.blogspot.com/).
+See blog posts using this code at [Welding Links](https://welding-links.org/blog).

+## Connection Explorer

+Visit https://graph.welding-links.org to explore cross-references in an interactive web app.

-# Quick start
+## Quick start

 ```shell
 # Install the package.